The $p$-elastic flow for planar closed curves with constant parametrization: Proof of Theorem

 for a.e. $x \in \mathcal{S}^1$.
 Since the equation is equivalent to

 where $\kappa_*$ denotes the curvature of $\gamma_*$, we see that $\gamma_*$ is an elastica.
 Therefore Theorem~\ref{theorem:1.3} follows. \end{proof}

 {\bf Acknowledgements.} This work was initiated during the first author's visit at University of Wollongong (before the Corona pandemic), partially funded via the EIS Near Miss grant scheme.
 The first author is very grateful to second author for his warm hospitality and the inspiring working atmosphere.
-The first author was supported in part by JSPS KAKENHI Grant Numbers JP19H05599 and JP20KK0057.
+The first author was supported in part by JSPS KAKENHI Grant Numbers JP19H05599, JP20KK0057 and JP21H00990.